SmogDr/edar_coursebook/docs/03-rprog2.md

-of an oversimplification but can help as you’re learning, is to assume that anytime you’re using a <code>dplyr</code> function, every column in the dataframe you’re working with has been loaded to your R session as its own object, which means you don’t need to use parentheses—most of the time.</p>
+of an oversimplification but can help as you’re learning, is to assume that anytime you’re using a <code>dplyr</code> function, every column in the dataframe you’re working with has been loaded to your R session as its own object, which means you don’t need to use quotes—most of the time.</p>
 </div>

 If you have been paying close attention to the code snippets, you may have